devpunks/snuggsi/README.md

 #### Live `{token}` Declarations

 The `{token}` is simply a [well named dynamic variable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Variables) you will **Describe** later. `{token}`s are placeholders which watch for changes to your custom element's `class` property of the same name.
-Since they are _"placeholders"_ and not live code, Front-end designers are no longer blocked by needing to install a Javascript framework just to write `CSS`!
+Since they are _"placeholders"_ and not live code, Front-end designers are no longer blocked by needing to install a JavaScript framework just to write `CSS`!

 ```html
 <foo-bar> This is a token 👉 {baz} and {bat} is another! </foo-bar>